junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "How do you know?"
 Cas asks.
 "Did you ask?"

 "I don't have to, I know."
 River answers easily.
 "And I'm fine with it.
-I live my whole life like that, I don't need him break my heart every other day like all those other love birds out there."
+I live my whole life like that, I don't need him to break my heart every other day like all those other love birds out there."

 "Maybe you should have asked," the Doctor chimes in calmly, emerging from behind them.
 "Then I'll tell you that you are wrong, that nothing should be broken, and the sunset and stars do love back.
 I checked."